 The formula for %profit should be (([Fact.Retail.Profit]/GetColumnAggregate(“[Fact.Retail.Profit]”,”sum”)) * 100

 Eye-level is considered the most lucrative product position on the shelf.
 This merchandising strategy is aimed at generating sales as shoppers tend to focus on these products.
 Depending on your strategy, place bestsellers, house brands or leading brands at eye-level.

 Capacity refers to the number of units of a particular product in a planogram.
 The formula to calculate capacity is Facings High multiplied by Facings Wide multiplied by Facings Deep.

-For example, if you have 10 of the same product on a shelf and you pack ten behind one another and pack it one product high, your capacity is 100.
+For example, if you have 10 of the same products on a shelf and you pack ten behind one another and pack it one product high, your capacity is 100.

 Along with Facings and Minimum Display Depth (MDD) and others, you can also refer to Capacity as causal data.

-When importing any new planogram into DotActiv, the causal data writes to the database.
+When importing any new planogram into the DotActiv software, the causal data writes to the database.
 From there it is exported to a staging table to be picked up and used by your inventory replenishment system.

 Congestion is a measure used in relation to your gondolas.

 It refers to how full your gondola can be without it appearing messy.
 Every category has an ideal congestion level, based on the size of the products.